cwebsterz/art-api-exam/readme.md

 ##### Filtering

 You can also filter the results by `name`, `movement`, `artist` and `yearCreated` fields.
-This is going to be a pretty similar to limiting and paginating.
+This is going to be a pretty similar to limiting and paginating and the requests are the same with both database options.
 Here's an example request and response:

 Request: `GET` - `localhost:4000/art/paintings?filter=movement:impressionism`